XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 hellosafe-logoScore

-• No minimum deposit required for self-directed accounts
+• No minimum deposit required for self-directed accounts.

-• No inactivity fee or deposit fee
+• No inactivity fees and no deposit fees.

 icon